section-engineering-education/engineering-education/content/articles/how-to-build-graphql-apis-with-expressjs-and-typescript/index.md

 You can check more about GraphQL in the [documentation](https://graphql.org/).

 ### Building the GraphQL API
-Now that we know what GraphQL is all about, let's discuss how we can use this specification to build a simple API.
+Now that we know what GraphQL is all about let's discuss how we can use this specification to build a simple API.

 I'm assuming that you have a basic understanding of Express.js.
-You can check out [this](https://codeforgeek.com/express-nodejs-tutorial/) article if you don't.
+If you don't, you can check out [this](https://codeforgeek.com/express-nodejs-tutorial/) article.

-#### Getting started - Installing Deps And Setting Up The Project
+#### Getting started - installing Deps And setting up the project
-Firstly, we will create a book API to create books, update books, delete books, get all books, and get a single book.
+Firstly, we will create a book API to create, update, delete, get all, and get a single book.

 We will have to create our project and set it up.

-Let's name the api `bookrr`.
+Let's name the API `bookrr`.
 Create a new `npm` project and name it `bookrr`.
 Your project structure should look like what we have below:

 ![project structure](/engineering-education/how-to-build-graphql-apis-with-expressjs-and-typescript/project-structure.png)